Phnom Penh, Cambodia

 Where to stay for every budget

-2. BKK1 (Boeung Keng Kang 1): Known for its upscale boutiques, trendy cafes, and fine dining restaurants, BKK1 is a popular choice for travelers seeking a more upscale experience in a central location.
+2. BKK1 (Boeng Keng Kang 1): Known for its upscale boutiques, cafes, and art galleries, BKK1 is a trendy neighborhood popular among expats and travelers seeking a more upscale experience.

 Budget-Friendly Options